 These Keto Butter Cookies are the easiest keto dessert to make with just 3 ingredients.
 They’re baked and ready in just 15 minutes.

 When you’re craving something sweet for dessert, these Keto Butter Cookies are a quick fix.
-They come together so quickly and they don’t require any ingredients you don’t have on hand.
-You might also like these keto pumpkin cookies.
+They come together so quickly and they don’t require any ingredients you don’t already have on hand.

 Using just almond flour, butter, and a sugar substitute, these are the easiest cookie you’ve ever made.
 They turn our very similar to shortbread cookies.
 And they do a great job satisfying that urge you have for dessert.

 One of the biggest factors to staying satisfied on a keto diet, especially if you intend to stick with the diet long term, is not feeling deprived.
 Being able to eat a cookie once in a while goes a long way to alleviating the feeling of deprivation.

 And you don’t have to worry about these cookies eating into your carb count for the day.
 One cookie contains just 2 net gram of carbs.

 As I mentioned, there are only 3 necessary ingredients in these cookies.
 They are:

 - Almond flour – use blanched almond flour, which means the husk of the almond has been removed, thus it’s a bit finer than unblanched.